Harshit2583/medicoz/README.md

 4. **E-Commerce Section**:
 - Users can purchase health monitoring devices such as blood pressure monitors or glucometers.
 - All transactions are securely handled using the **RazorPay API** for a smooth purchasing experience.

+5. **Chat Bot**:
+- The platform features a chat bot, built with **Botpress**, to provide users with personalized health information, answer FAQs, and offer guidance on chronic condition management.
+- The chat bot is integrated into the platform to enhance user experience by providing real-time support and information.

 ## Contributing